Mon224/MohamedNdiayeGitHub.io/README.md

 Feel free to explore my portfolio to see some of my projects and work!

 ![Student Enrollment Infographic](https://github.com/Mon224/Mon224.GitHub.io/blob/main/Student%20Enrollment.png?raw=true)

+## NBA 2023 Scoring Leaders Infographic Project
 ![NBA 2022-23 Scoring Leaders](https://github.com/Mon224/Mon224.GitHub.io/blob/main/NBA%20Scoring%20Leaders%202022-23%20(1).png?raw=true)

+This project was for our infographic, for this visualization I decided to show the top 5 scoring leaders in the 2022-23 NBA season.
+This season

 ## Kobe Bryant